Ernest Winkler: Career

 Winkler's academic career began as a history fellow at the University of Texas.
 In 1899, the university acquired the Bexar Archives, a collection of written artifacts which documented Spanish and Mexican rule in Texas.
 In the summer of 1900, Lester Bugbee assigned the task of cataloging these documents to Winkler, where he obtained his on-the-job-training on preserving and archiving old papers.
 He taught history at Blinn College for the fall term.
-In 1902, he studied briefly under Frederick Jackson Turner at the University of Wisconsin.
+In 1902, he studied briefly under Frederick Jackson Turner at the University of Wisconsin–Madison.
 He returned to Blinn the next year, while also working for the Texas State Historical Association as a administrator, editor, and writer.
 During this period, he also expanded his paper on the Cherokee and prepared of version of it for publication.

 Death

 Winkler died on February 8, 1960, in Austin.
 He is interred at a cemetery near the line separating Coryell County, Texas, and McLennan County, Texas.
 He was survived by his wife and five children.